 Fiberglass windows come with grilles-between-the glass in a ¾-inch width.
 This keeps with the fiberglass window trend of being extremely easy to clean and maintain.
 With grilles between-the glass homeowners don’t have a hassle to deal with while cleaning and never have to worry about losing or having a grille fall off.

-They can come in five colors: white, tan, morning sky gray, brown, and black.
+They can come in five colors: white, tan, brown, and black.
 They also offer a range of grille patterns just like wood including 6-Lite Prairie, Prairie, Traditional, Top Row, Special, and Custom.

 If you’re interested in Vinyl Windows:

 Vinyl windows, like wood windows, offer a large variety of grille options.
 Pella vinyl windows offer a simulated-divided-light grille with both solid-color frames and dual-colored frames.
 The design offer grilles in the 7/8-inch width.

 Whether you want grilles between-the-glass or simulated divided-light grilles with your vinyl windows, you can find them in a variety of grille patterns including; Prairie, 6-Lite-Prairie, Traditional, Top Row, and Custom.